kyoto-framework/gophercon-2021/notes.md

 # Slide 2

-And first, I'd like to introduce myself.
+But first, let me introduce myself.
 I'm Yurii Zinets.
-Now I work at Akamai.
-Also, I'm Core Developer of BrokerOne Real Estate platform on part time.
+Software Engineer at Akamai, but also Core Developer of BrokerOne Real Estate platform on part time.
 Overall story I'm going to tell is actually related to BrokerOne development process.

 # Slide 3